tassan/avalon-cli/README.md

 ### Running Tests

 Avalon CLI comes with Jest-based tests to check the outputs of the commands.
-These tests ensure that both `hello` and `merlin` commands print the correct messages.
+These tests ensure that `hello`, `merlin`, and `markdown-to-html` commands work as expected.

 You can run the tests using: